Philemon

 Greeting (vv.
 1-3)

-Paul identifies himself as a prisoner of Christ Jesus (not an apostle — a deliberate rhetorical choice), names Timothy as co-sender, and addresses Philemon, Apphia, Archippus, and the house church with a standard grace-and-peace blessing.
+Paul identifies himself as a prisoner of Christ Jesus — notably, not as an apostle, a deliberate choice that sets the tone of appeal rather than command — names Timothy as co-sender, and greets Philemon, Apphia, Archippus, and the house church with his customary blessing of grace and peace.

 Thanksgiving and Commendation (vv.
 4-7)